Today we’d like to introduce you to Aliya Bora.

 Is our city a good place to do what you do?

 San Diego is a great place to live and run a business.
 I don’t think people realize it’s actually a hidden gem of a lot of media talent.
-I am in awe of and have so much respect for many of the media professionals I’ve worked within this city.
+I am in awe of and have so much respect for many of the media professionals I’ve worked with in this city.
 We are so close to LA, and LA tends to get most of the business.
-But I think San Diego would be a great place to film a live show, and they should send more business down here.
-There is so much talent in San Diego!
+San Diego is a great place to invest in media production, there is a wealth of talent here.

 - Website: aliyabora.com